-If you’re thinking to yourself, “I can probably just skip the hassle and wing it whenever I need to talk about my restaurant idea.
-Seems like a lot of work,” you should stop right there.
-Yes, it’s a bit of effort, but no one in their right mind will invest in or hop onboard a restaurant that doesn’t have a solid plan for how it’s going to succeed in the industry—i.e., how it’s going to make money.
+If you’re thinking to yourself, “Seems like a lot of work.
+I can probably just skip the hassle and wing it whenever I need to talk about my restaurant idea,” you should stop right there.
+No one will invest in a restaurant that doesn’t have a solid plan for how it’s going to succeed and make money.

 1. The Overall Concept